CanburakTumer/aktos-dcs-java/README.md

 "Hello World!" samples are taken from : https://dzone.com/articles/working-zeromq-java-and-jzmq

 ##TO-DO
 - Auto-generate messages.
-Remove hard-coded ones.
+Remove hard-coded ones. **OK** -- Now payload of message comes from Broker, senderID is Java UUID and messageID is JavaUUID+""+Math.Random()